 September: To find out what blocks you from completing an organizing project.
 What did you learn about yourself and your blocks this month?
 I realized that an organizing project needs to be simple for me to set it up.
 It needs to be simple to maintain.

 October: Organize all areas involving money.
 Did you reorganize one of your areas?
 I reorganized my important documents and cleared out older papers that were not valid.

 November: To change one small new habit.
 What small habit did you change?
-I decided to do 25 minutes of exercising every weekday.
+I decided to do 25 minutes of exercise every weekday.
 It worked for a little while then, I got sick. =( I'm feeling better now.
-I realized that I need to set a time of day and make sure I do the exercise that time every day to stay on top of the task.
+I realized that I need to set a time of day and make sure I do the exercise at that time every day to stay on top of the task.

 Taking time for yourself is important with how much work you put into the year, decluttering, and simplifying with these organizing challenges.
 For this month, it is time to rejoice and relax.
 Visit our Self Care posts for ideas!

 I hope these monthly organizing challenges help you and your family get more organized and feel healthier about your home, life, and family.
 Please share with anyone who you think may need some motivation to organize and declutter their home and life.